-Andy German was named the first assistant coach of the Cleveland State men’s lacrosse program in July 2015.
-He was named interim head coach July 15, 2019.
+Andy German was named the second head coach of the Cleveland State men’s lacrosse program August 7, 2019.

-German has helped steadily build the program from the ground up, with the Vikings showcasing noticeable improvement from one season to the next.
+German had served as the Vikings' top assistant coach for the preceding four years, playing an integral role in developing the burgeoning CSU program.
+He had helped steadily build the program from the ground up, with the Vikings showcasing noticeable improvement from one season to the next.

 Cleveland State had its finest season yet in 2019 with German’s assistance.
 The Vikings won seven of their final 10 games to close the year, doubling their win total from the prior season in the process.
 In doing so, CSU posted a winning record in just its third season of existence despite facing six teams among the top 25 in the NCAA’s RPI.

 Serving as defensive coordinator, German’s defense finished among the top 20 nationally in scoring defense while also sitting among the top 25 in caused turnovers.
 German’s defense also factored significantly in the Vikings’ ride leading the nation in opponent clearing percentage (.707), edging out national champion Virginia.
 Only one CSU opponent cleared at a rate better than the national average in 2019.

 The man-up unit, with which German also works, increased its conversion rate by nearly 10 percentage points in 2019 compared with the previous season.

 During the program’s second season, German helped increase the Vikings’ DI win total to four while facing six teams among the top 25 in the NCAA’s RPI.
 Included among those four victories was Cleveland State’s first road win over a Division I foe—an 8-7 victory at defending Southern Conference champion Air Force.